McGranahanLab/CONIPHER-wrapper/README.md

 ## CONIPHER clustering and tree building wrapper

 This is a README detailing how to run both mutation clustering and phylogenetic tree building using CONIPHER (COrrecting Noise In PHylogenetic Evaluation and Reconstruction).
+NOTE: our R package for CONIPHER tree building is available for download [here](https://github.com/McGranahanLab/CONIPHER).
+Please refer to our manuscript (XXX) for further details of the method.

 ---
 ### Setup